MarcNo/openshift-home-lab/README.md

 ### edit variables.yml

 * You need to set the openshift_subscription_pool for your own Red Hat account.
-  Use this command will tell you the pool id:
+  Use this command will find your pool id:

   `subscription-manager list --all --available --matches "*openshift*"`

   Make variable.yml look something like this: